j-m/370CT/projects/parallel/README.md

 Once part 4 done does part 3 need to happen?
 Specifically 5 10 then 20, not like every 5?
 Centre recalculated each iteration?
+Once two neighbours have the same position, do they then go towards others?
+Eventually all reach a common point.